Application Overview

 Here we can select the application language, calibrate any attached scales, or change our stock settings to show or hide negative, empty, or expired lots of commodities.

-Users can use this section to manage the stock levels of the various commodities present in the system’s database, as long as they are non-palletized.
+Users can use this section to manage the stock of the various commodities present in the system’s database, as long as they are non-palletized.
 Palletized items can be edited in the ‘Pallets’ section (see below).

 As we can see, the system now gives us several options to manage the stock levels of the selected commodity.
 For more information on this section, click here.